rytsikau/ee.Yrewind/README.md

 ##### [**` -executeonexit='c:\path\to\some\file.ext' `**](#)

-Specifies the path to the document or executable file to run after the Yrewind finishes.
-To run the saved video (using the associated program), instead of the path, specify the renaming mask `*output*`:
+Specifies the command to run after Yrewind exits.
+If it's an executable file, you can also specify the arguments it supports (don't forget the quotes).
+The non-executable file will be launched by the associated program.
+The parameter supports two rename masks - `*output*`, which contains the full path of the saved video, and `*getnext*`, which contains the command to start Yrewind again to get the next interval of stream.
+In the first example below, the saved video will be opened by the associated program, in the second - using the specified program:
 >     yrewind -url='https://www.youtube.com/watch?v=9Auq9mYxFEE' -executeonexit=*output*
+>     yrewind -url='https://www.youtube.com/watch?v=9Auq9mYxFEE' -executeonexit=''c:\Program Files\VLC mediaplayer\vlc.exe' *output*'

 <br>